Down Payment Programs 101: The 3 Most Common Homebuyer Assistance Programs Explained

 If you’re considering buying a home, you’re probably in deep in research mode right now.
 In fact, most homebuyers do significant online research before engaging a lender or agent.
 And, if you’re here, you are likely researching about the down payment for your home purchase.

 Home prices, along with down payments, are increasing, but down payment assistance (DPA) programs can help make buying a home more affordable.
-We’re breaking down some of the most common myths about home financing and down payment programs.
+We’re breaking down the top 10 most common myths about home financing and down payment programs.

 Nope, not true.
 First of all, the majority of programs use HUD’s definition of a first-time homebuyer: that is, someone who has not owned a home in three years.
 So, if you are someone who owned before, but are currently renting, you may be a first-timer again!